sopherapps/scdb/README.md

 - [ ] Make the key hashing point to offsets on the memory-mapped database file
 - [ ] Add benchmarks
 - [ ] compare benchmarks with those of redis, sqlite, lmdb etc.
-- [ ] Add compacting repeated task (say every hour or as user defined in store.)

 ### How to Test